fusioncharts/blazor-fusioncharts/README.md

 2. Navigate to /BlazopApp1 directory and open the terminal (or command prompt).
 3. Run `dotnet build` to build the project.
 4. Run `dotnet run` to run the project.

+# Troubleshooting

+1. 'dotnet nuget locals all --clear' can be useful in case installing a specific version for FusionCharts throws an error such as, "Unable to find the package".
+The command clears all the packages that were installed locally, including any cache.
+And as a safety net, please consider backing up packages directory in your system before executing this command.